Standard Types of Home Inspections in Central Florida: A Buyer’s Guide

 Eric Stalnaker

-When buying or selling a home in Central Florida, home inspections are a crucial step in the process.
+When buying or selling a home in Central Florida, home inspections are a crucial step in the buying process.
 They give both buyers and sellers a clear understanding of a property’s condition and help identify potential issues before closing.
-Understanding the standard types of inspections can make the process smoother and less stressful.
+Even with an AS-IS contract, it's important to have an inspection done to know what you are getting yourself into.
+Knowing about the standard types of inspections can make the process smoother and less stressful.

 Another important inspection is the pest and termite inspection also known as a WDO Inspection.
 In Central Florida, termites, carpenter ants, and other wood-destroying organisms are common.
 Licensed pest inspectors check for signs of infestation and damage.
 Termite reports are often required by lenders before closing, making this inspection critical for both buyers and sellers.

-Specialized inspections may also be recommended depending on the home and its location.
+Specialized inspections may also be recommended depending on many factors like the home's age, location, and what the general inspection may find.
 A roof inspection can identify leaks or aging materials, while a pool inspection evaluates pumps, filters, and safety features.
-Septic system inspections are necessary for properties not connected to municipal sewer systems.
+Septic system inspections are necessary for properties not connected to municipal sewer systems and is common in rural areas.
 For older homes, a wind mitigation inspection may be performed to document hurricane-resistant features and potentially reduce insurance premiums.

 Bottom Line: